Leading Linear Actuator Manufacturers

 What Linear Actuators Are

-Electric and Pneumatic Actuators are devices that convert energy to motion.
-They can also be used to apply force.
-An actuator is responsible for moving and controlling a mechanism or system, for example, by opening a valve.
-An actuator requires a control signal and a source of energy.
-The control signal is relatively low energy and may be electric voltage or current, pneumatic or hydraulic fluid pressure, or even human power.
-Its main energy sources are the high energy versions of those mentioned above, excluding human power.
+Electric and Pneumatic Actuators are devices that convert energy into motion and can also be used to apply force.
+An actuator is responsible for moving and controlling a mechanism or system, such as opening a valve.
+It requires a control signal and a source of energy.
+The control signal is relatively low energy and may be in the form of electric voltage or current, pneumatic or hydraulic fluid pressure, or even human power.
+The primary energy sources for actuators are the high-energy versions of the mentioned signals, excluding human power.

-Pneumatic actuators are devices that convert energy typically in the form of compressed air into mechanical motion.
-Thus, it enables considerable forces to be produced from relatively small pressure changes.
-A pneumatic actuator mainly consists of a piston or a diaphragm that develops the motive power.
-It keeps the air in the upper portion of the cylinder, allowing air pressure to force the diaphragm or piston to move the valve stem or rotate the valve control element.
+When an actuator receives a control signal, it converts the energy source into mechanical motion.
+In the context of electric, hydraulic, and pneumatic systems, this process is a form of automation or automatic control.
+Pneumatic actuators specifically convert energy, typically in the form of compressed air, into mechanical motion, allowing significant forces to be generated from relatively small pressure changes.
+A pneumatic actuator mainly consists of a piston or a diaphragm that generates motive power by maintaining air in the upper portion of the cylinder, enabling air pressure to move the diaphragm or piston, thus moving the valve stem or rotating the valve control element.

 History of Linear Actuators